What Is Whole Life Insurance?

 Instead of paying interest and principal to a bank or credit union, this individual repays his life insurance company with the same payments he or she would make to a traditional lender.

-Part of the payment, however, goes directly and immediately toward the cash value of the policy, enhancing the cash value of the policy and the long-term cash value growth.
+Once the loan is fully repaid to the insurer, the policyholder can continue payments through the paid-up additions rider, enhancing the cash value of the policy and the long-term cash value and death benefit growth.

 As the policyholder repays policy loans, cash value is restored and is immediately available for borrowing again.

-In essence, the borrowing and repayment process can be done an infinite number of times, with each repayment growing cash values higher than they were before.
-Payments into the policy can be made up to the policy’s annual payment limit.
-Once a policy’s annual premium limit has been reached, the policyholder starts another policy and repeats the process.
+In essence, the borrowing and repayment process can be done an infinite number of times, with each repayment growing cash values higher than they were before so long as all loan payments are made, and excess payments are made to the paid-up additions rider.
+Payments into the policy can be made up to the policy's annual payment limit.
+Once a policy's annual premium limit has been reached, the policyholder starts another policy and repeats the process.

 Occasionally, a client will ask me if they can add bonuses they receive from their employer to their insurance policy or… tax refunds.